Follow This Old House online:

-Side of a brick house showing the gutter
+Side of brick house with K-style gutter system.

 Are Gutters Really Necessary?